jonathanpberger/subjective-objective-design/deck.md

 - Who's had to refactor a mess of CSS?
 - Who's had unintended design changes (especially in responsive designs) lead to regressions?
+- Who's had trouble defining "done" for a design problem?

 ---